armaansd/pac-mAIn/docs/final.md

 #### Observation Space
 <p>In our scenario, we used a 3 x 17 x 17 image shape for the observation.
-We utilized 3 channels: one each for diamond, zombie, and wall blocks.
+We utilized 3 channels: one each for diamond, zombie, and wall blocks.</p>
-  To preserve spatial information, we defined a custom NN model with three convutional layers. </p>
+<p>To preserve spatial information, we defined a custom NN model with three convutional layers. </p>

 ```python
 class MyModel(TorchModelV2, nn.Module):